nturley3/zeek-http-basic-auth/README.md

 ## Configuration

-The config.zeek file gives Zeek admins the option to log passwords.
+The config.zeek file gives Zeek admins the option to log passwords and to check only local networks.

 ## Generated Outputs